tfukui95/tor-experiment/ToyExperiment.md

 ## Summary of Toy Experiment

-From using tcpdump when using and not using Tor, there is a clear difference in the information that we can and cannot see at each node.
+From using Tcpdump when using and not using Tor, there is a clear difference in the information that we can and cannot see at each node.
 The following table summarizes what can be seen when listening on a network that doesn't use Tor: